Skparab1/Skparab1/README.md

 ### About me
   - I am a 10th grader in California
   - I know Python, HTML, JavaScript, Java, and Pascal
-  - I like webdev, making websites, and working on site backends
+  - I like webdev and making websites
   - I like biking and hiking, and taking photos, which I post on my images website

 ### Interesting Projects